SiliconLabs/wiseconnect/examples/si91x_soc/soc_fw_fallback/sl_si91x_slot_b_fw/readme.md

 This process allows the device to update its software over the air (OTA) without needing a physical connection.

-> **Note:**
+>**Note:**
-.
-A/B firmware update functionality requires a special MBR and Patch to be preloaded on the device.
+>A/B firmware update functionality requires a special MBR to be preloaded on the device.
 Ensure these components are correctly loaded before running this example.
+>This feature doesnot support sleep wakeup functionality from M4 Updater.

 ## Prerequisites/Setup Requirements